Romance Is Boring: Lyricism

 The album's lyrics are written from the perspective of frontman Gareth Paisey.

-When writing Romance Is Boring, Paisey began by writing in prose before turning his words into songs.
-He wrote several songs, like the title track, at the last minute while the band was recording.
-The album's central themes include death, football, beer and sex.
-While the band's first two records dabbled with these concepts, Paisey reflected: "it’s the sex that really stands out from this collection of songs."
+For Romance Is Boring, Gareth Paisey wrote in prose before turning his words into songs.
+He wrote several songs, like the title track, at the last minute while the group was recording.
+The album's central tenets include death, football, beer and sex.
+While the band's first two records dabbled with these themes, Paisey reflected: "it’s the sex that really stands out from this collection of songs."
+Paisey said it was the first time the band had attempted to create a cohesive concept album with running musical and lyrical themes.
+The album's track listing is split into three distinctive acts.

 As the narrator of each song, Paisey represents himself as an insecure, sexually frustrated and bitter man.
 Writing for PopMatters, Evan Sawdey said that tracks occasionally detail "the build-up and deflation of one man’s fragile ego".
-In interviews, Paisey admitted the joke was always on himself: "For the most part I’ve been the butt of the joke.
-I can’t think of many examples where it’s been the person that I’ve been singing about that has come out of the situation looking worse than me."
+Paisey has clarified he's always been the butt of the joke: "I can’t think of many examples where it’s been the person that I’ve been singing about that has come out of the situation looking worse than me."

+The bonus track "Too Many Flesh Suppers" was described by Paisey as the darkest song the band had ever written and recorded, and "the biggest departure from anything [they'd] done before".

-The band cite author BS Johnson as one of their influences: the title of "Too Many Flesh Suppers", and lyrics from "Coda: A Burn Scar in the Shape of the Sooner State" and the title track are taken from a title of a poem, and from lines from his poem See the Old Lady Decently and novel Trawl (then Paisey's favourite novel) respectively.
+The band cite author B. S. Johnson as one of their influences: the title of "Too Many Flesh Suppers", and lyrics from "Coda: A Burn Scar in the Shape of the Sooner State" and the title track are taken from a title of a poem, and from lines from his poem See the Old Lady Decently and novel Trawl (then Paisey's favourite novel) respectively.